dyozie/pivotal-hd-docs/content/getting-started/hawq/springdata-jdbc.md

 ###Compiling the Sample ###

 Sample can be compiled by executing the following `mvn` command from the shell.
-This will download all the jars this sample has dependencies on.
+This will download all the required jars.

 ```bash
 $mvn clean compile